disruptive-muenchen/chatbot/README.md

    - After the app is created, install the app into your workspace by clicking on "Install App to Workspace".
    - You'll need to allow the requested permissions.

-3. **Save the details**
+3. **Save the Details**
    - Save the Bot User OAuth Token and the App ID.
-You will need those for the persona files.
+You will need these for the persona files.

 4. **Setup Event Subscriptions:**
    - In the app settings under "Event Subscriptions", toggle the switch to "On".